 The Philharmonia is central to the festival, performing most nights with the Festival Chorus, commissioning new music and contributing chamber recitals and families concerts to the Festival’s programme.

 The Philharmonia is Resident Orchestra at Garsington Opera in Buckinghamshire.
-Each year we perform as part of two or three productions (May to July) as well as collaborating on education and audience development projects.
+Each year we perform as part of two or three productions in the summer as well as collaborating on education and audience development projects.